 “To receive a diagnosis of depression, these symptoms must cause the individual clinically significant distress or impairment in social, occupational, or other important areas of functioning.
 The symptoms must also not be a result of substance abuse or another medical condition.”

 Here’s the problem, someone could have 1) depressed mood, and 5) fatigue nearly ever day, and not meet the definition of major depressive disorder!
 Conversely, someone could have a little bit of all of these, and not feel “significantly hampered”.
 In those cases, we move away from major depressive disorder, and into the realm of dysthymia, or persistent depressive disorder.
 Good therapists and psychiatrists can read between the lines, and know that the DSM-5, like a rulebook in a sport, is a useful guide for cataloging symptoms, and not infallible instructions from a book of holy scripture.

 Feel lost yet?
 Don’t worry, the human brain has more connections between neurons than stars in the observable universe.
 Understanding the complex ways in which the mind can short-circuit is no easy task.

-To aid in your understanding, below you will find one of the best lectures I have ever heard on the physiological causes of depression, and the havoc that depression wrecks on the body.
-Dr. Robert Sapolsky, aside from being an expert on stress, is a master of weaving scientific studies with humorous anecdotes to make for a truly lively learning experience.
+To aid in your understanding, below you will find one of the best lectures on the physiological causes of depression, and the havoc that depression wrecks on the body.
+Dr. Robert Sapolsky is an expert on the stress response, and a master of weaving scientific studies with humorous anecdotes to make for a truly lively learning experience.